Mind and Matter: Toward a New Philosophy of Nature

 There is an irony in this story.
 In the $17^{\mathrm{th}}$ century there was no possibility of finding solid empirical support for the micro-mechanical explanations of such phenomena as colour, or heat, on which the Galilean-Cartesian philosophy was based.
 These explanations remained highly speculative until the $19^{\mathrm{th}}$ century when hard evidence started to accumulate.
 Even then progress was slow, as can be seen from the fact that in the late $19^{\mathrm{th}}$ century controversy about atomism the two sides were equally matched~\cite{AChalmers,Kuhn,Krips,Psillos}.
-A nice illustration of this is the fact that in the 1890's Planck, who was subsequently to inaugurate an atomistic view of electromagnetic radiation, was sceptical about atoms, to the extent that Boltzmann could attribute to him the opinion that work on kinetic theory was a ``waste of time and effort'' (Kuhn~\cite{Kuhn}, pp.22-3; also see Krips~\cite{Krips}).
+A nice illustration of this is the fact that in the 1890's Planck, who was subsequently to inaugurate an atomistic view of electromagnetic radiation, was sceptical about atoms, to the extent that Boltzmann could attribute to him the opinion that work on kinetic theory was a ``waste of time and effort'' (Kuhn~\cite[pp.22--3]{Kuhn}; also see Krips~\cite{Krips}).

 It was only in the $20^{\mathrm{th}}$ century that the validity of micro-mechanical explanations of the behaviour of matter was established to the satisfaction of every competent physicist.
 The irony is that the same advances which finally vindicated micro-mechanical explanations also cast serious doubt on Galilean-Cartesian assumptions about what such explanations ought to be like.
 Indeed, one of the key papers leading to the general acceptance of atomism (Einstein's 1905 Brownian motion paper\cite{EinsteinA}) was published in the same year, by the same person, as one of the key papers casting doubt on Galilean-Cartesian assumptions (Einstein's 1905 photoelectric paper\cite{EinsteinB}).